 At one point in the future, we’re sure, Estonians will consider cheeseballs a typical meal from their country.
 They make a great starter.

-Pirukad are Estonian meat pies.
+Pirukad are Estonian pastries.
 Imagine empanadas, but made in a Baltic way.
 You’ll see a few variations (small, large, baked or fried), but the most common ones are small, baked and filled with meat.
 You can find them in many bakeries and they’re convenient to eat, so they make for a great snack if you get hungry while exploring this beautiful country.

 If you’re vegetarian, don’t worry.
 We’ve also seen lots of pirukad without meat, usually filled with mushrooms or sometimes other vegetables.
+And they even exist with cheese, jam or fruit fillings.
+There’s lots of choices so you’re sure to find one that you’ll love.

 #15 Estonian drinks